Marco4413/Pulsar/docs/BINDINGS.md

 If an error occurred, return values is an empty list.

-Also known as "Safe/Sandboxed Call", `scall` creates a copy of the Context's Globals but not of Handle References:
+Also known as "Safe/Sandboxed Call", `scall` creates a copy of the Context's Globals but not of CustomTypeData:
 - Changes to Globals don't affect the main context.
-- Handles can't be passed as arguments.
-- Handles created within `fn` are freed in case of an error.
+- CustomTypeData is NOT shared with the main context.

 ### tcall